-Interim analysis of COVID-19 vaccine effectiveness against Severe Acute Respiratory Infection due to laboratory-confirmed SARS-CoV-2 among individuals aged 30 years and older, ECDC multi-country study – second update
+Interim analysis of COVID-19 vaccine effectiveness against Severe Acute Respiratory Infection due to SARS-CoV-2 in individuals aged 20 years and older – third update

 - ECDC is building infrastructure to allow regular monitoring of COVID-19 vaccine effectiveness over time, using a multi-country approach that involves studies implemented in different settings [1,2].

-- This update reports on one of the ECDC multi-country studies that is centred around the hospital setting and severe disease, with the aim of assessing vaccine effectiveness against severe acute respiratory infection (SARI) due to laboratory-confirmed SARS-CoV-2.
-As the study is ongoing, this report contains updated results following those previously published on 8 October 2021 and 20 January 2022 .
+- This update reports on one of the ECDC multi-country studies assessing vaccine effectiveness against severe acute respiratory infection (SARI) due to laboratory-confirmed SARS-CoV-2 in the hospital setting.
+This is a case-control study using the test-negative design.
+As the study is ongoing, this report contains updated results following those previously published on 8 October 2021 , 20 January 2022 and 14 March 2022 .

-- As of 16 January 2022, a total of 11 EU countries are participating in the multicentric study (Belgium, Croatia, Czechia, France, Greece, Ireland, Luxembourg, Malta, the Netherlands, Portugal, Spain).
+- As of 7 July 2022 (end data of data submission), a total of 12 EU countries are participating in the multicentre vaccine effectiveness study: Belgium, Croatia, Czechia, France, Germany, Greece, Ireland, Luxembourg, Malta, the Netherlands, Portugal, and Spain.

 - Most individuals enrolled in the study received COVID-19 mRNA vaccine Comirnaty (Pfizer/BioNTech).
-The effectiveness of full vaccination with the primary series (two doses for vaccines with a two- dose course and one dose for vaccines with a one-dose course) was higher than for partial vaccination (a single dose for those vaccines with a two-dose course) in all age groups included in this analysis (30 years and older), regardless of the study period (pre-Delta and Delta-dominant periods).
+The effectiveness of full vaccination with the primary series only (two doses for vaccines with a two- dose course and one dose for vaccines with a one-dose course) was lower than for primary series with booster overall in all age groups included in this analysis (20 years of age and older).